akthammomani/Frequentist-Inference-Hypothesis-Testing/README.md

 **Frequentist inference** is the process of deriving conclusions about an underlying distribution via the observation of data.

-we'll practice writing Python code to apply the following statistical concepts:
+we'll be writing Python codes to apply the following statistical concepts:

    * The z-statistic
    * The t-statistic